Iyouboushi/mIRC-BattleArena/battlearena/documentation/README.txt

 \_______________________________________________________________________/

-Getting it set up is easy this time around assuming you unpack the zip in a good location on your computer.
+Getting it set up is easy assuming you unpack the zip in a good location on your computer.

 SETUP:

- 1. Do a CLEAN install to C:\BattleArena\  with the complete zip package of the bot.
- 2. Patch the bot to the latest versions if there are any patches. don't skip versions unless I specifically say it's all right.
-    ALSO NOTE: DO NOT HAVE THE BOT RUNNING WHEN YOU APPLY PATCHES!
+ 1. Unzip the bot into a folder.
+I recommend C:\BattleArena\ just to make it easy
- 3. Run the mirc.exe included with Complete Package.
+ 2. Run the mIRC.exe that is included
- 4. The bot will attempt to help you get things set up.
+ 3. The bot will attempt to help you get things set up.
 Set the bot owner's nick and the IRC channel you wish to game in.
 Be sure to set a password for the bot that you'll register to nickserv with.
- 5. (as with all mIRC programs) change the nickname and add a server
+ 4. (as with all mIRC programs) change the nickname and add a server
- 6. Connect.
+ 5. Connect.
- 7. Using another IRC connection as the bot owner's nick, use !new char (nick) without the () to get the character creation process started.
+ 6. Using another IRC connection as the bot owner's nick, use !new char (nick) without the () to get the character creation process started.
- 8. Follow what the bot tells you to do.
+ 7. Follow what the bot tells you to do.
 Be sure to check out player_guide.txt as well.

 Note, you do NOT have to install it to C:\BattleArena\ However, it's recommended.